yuchant/django-boilerplate/README.md

 - Mailer.
 Don't we need to send emails?
 - Sorl Thumbnails.
 Sometimes I don't use it, but only because *it's not installed already* and I am lazy.
 - Gunicorn.
 Yeah, you might not be using it.
 You'll thank me later.
 - ~~PyLibMC.
 Django is as fast as a rock on steroids.
-There's no reason not to set up a tiny `memcached` server and enable the cache middleware.~~ The only reason not to include this is because it requires `memcached` to be installed.
+There's no reason not to set up a tiny `memcached` server and enable the cache middleware.~~ The only reason not to include this is because it requires a non python dependency (memcached itself.)

 ###HTML:

 - Bootstrap
 - Media queryies are WTF confusing.
-I conceptually simplified `portrait phone`, `landscape phone`, `default`, `desktop` to  `media-1` `media-1-max`, etc. so my feeble brain can grasp this nonsense.
+I conceptually simplified `portrait phone`, `landscape phone`, `default`, `desktop` to  `media-1`, `media-1-max`, `media-2`, etc. so my feeble brain can grasp this nonsense.
 - Responsive design debugging snippet at top that displays current bootstrap media range.
-- No crazy scripts at the bottom causing issues with inline scripts / jquery / etc. F' that!
+- No crazy scripts at the bottom causing issues with inline scripts that need jQuery.
+F' that!
 If you want to be that cool, please spent .2 seconds moving the script.
 - Less is awesome.
 Never leave home without it.